Sinner rallies from 2 sets down to beat Medvedev in Australia and clinch his first Grand Slam title

 In two of Medvedev’s five-set matches — a second-round win over Emil Ruusuvuori that finished at almost 4 in the morning, and a 4-hour, 18-minute semifinal win over No. 6 Alexander Zverev — he had to come back from two sets down.
 Nobody had done that on the way to an Australian Open final since Pete Sampras in 1995.

-The 27-year-old Russian had spent 20 hours and 33 minutes on court through six rounds.
-That was almost six hours longer than Sinner took to reach the final.

-Sinner didn’t give Djokovic a look at a breakpoint as he ended the 10-time Australian Open champion’s 33-match unbeaten streak at Melbourne Park dating to 2018.
+Against Sinner, he started like man who wanted to win points quickly.

-Against Medvedev, though, he was in trouble early.
-Medvedev, standing closer to the baseline to receive serve and going to the net more regularly than usual, in a bid to finish points quickly, broke in the third game and took the first set in 36 minutes.
+Standing closer to the baseline to receive serve and going to the net more regularly than usual, he broke in the third game and took the first set in 36 minutes.

 He had two more service breaks in the fourth and sixth games of the second set but was broken himself at 5-1 trying to serve it out.
 He was successful next try.